Nutritional immunology: Cancer

 Cancer is a disease with multifactorial causes.
 Cigarette smoking, physical activity, viruses, and diet play a role in the development of cancer.
 Poor diet has been linked to the development of cancer, while a healthy diet has been shown to have positive effects on preventing and treating cancer.
 Cruciferous vegetables contain chemicals called Isothiocyanates (ITC's).
 ITC's have immune-boosting effects, as well as anti-cancer activity such as the prevention of angiogenesis.
 Angiogenesis is a process where tumors have their own blood supply in order to feed growing cancer cells.
 The alliinase containing food group, allium, has anti-cancer and anti-inflammatory properties.
 Alliinase is an enzyme, which acts as an angiogenisis-inhibitor and a carcinogen detoxifier.
 Mushrooms reduce cancer cell and tumor growth and prevent DNA damage.
 Mushrooms have aromatase inhibitors that decrease the levels of estrogen released in the bloodstream, slowing the production of breast tissue.
 Fruits and vegetables contain flavonoids, which are anti-carcinogens.

 Macronutrients

 Macronutrients are a class of nutrients that the human body needs in larger amounts in order to function properly and the three main classes of macronutrients include: proteins, carbohydrates, and fats (lipids).
-The main role of macronutrients besides to make sure the body functions properly is to provide the body with energy in the form of calories.
+The main role of macronutrients beside to make sure the body functions properly is to provide the body with energy in the form of calories.